The Future of Pain Management

 The program aims to:

-- Improve Skills: Enhance healthcare professionals' knowledge, confidence, and skills in best practice pain care.
+• Improve skills: Enhance healthcare professionals' knowledge, confidence, and skills in best practice pain care.

-- Patient Outcomes: Improve the quality of life for chronic pain patients, reducing disability, mental health issues, and healthcare utilisation.
+• Improve patient outcomes: Improve the quality of life for chronic pain patients, reducing disability, mental health issues, and healthcare utilisation.

 Economic Impacts